The Ultimate Guide to Team Building Skills

 Indeed, Google constantly invests in building a highly motivated and cooperative team.
 Some of the perks of working at Google include free meals, parties, employee trips, gyms, a dog-friendly environment, financial bonuses and open presentations by high-level executives.

-Besides such examples of companies excelling due to great teams, numerous studies show how highly motivated and cohesive teams produce top organisational performance.
+Besides such examples of companies excelling due to great teams, numerous studies show how highly motivated and cohesive teams produce the top organisational performance.

 Group cohesion is vital for a motivated workforce, based on a Harvard Business School publication.
 Research from the American Psychological Association (APA) shows how team building activities make employees feel valued, which motivates them to excel at work.